Islamic revival

 Islamic revival (تجديد DIN, lit., "regeneration, renewal"; also الصحوة الإسلامية DIN, "Islamic awakening") refers to a revival of Islam, usually centered around enforcing Sharia.
-A leader of a revival is known in Islam as a mujaddid.

 Within the Islamic tradition, tajdid is an important religious concept called for periodically throughout Islamic history and according to a sahih hadith occurring every century.
-They manifest in renewed commitment to the fundamentals of Islam, the teachings of the Quran and hadith of the Islamic prophet Muhammad, the divine law of Sharia, and reconstruction of society in accordance with them.
+They manifest in renewed commitment to the fundamentals of Islam, the holy Quran and Sunnah, the divine law of Sharia, and reconstruction of society in accordance with them.

 In academic literature, "Islamic revival" is an umbrella term for revivalist movements in Islam, spanning a number of different or opposing meanings: Movements which may be "intolerant and exclusivist", or "pluralistic"; "favorable to science", or against it; "primarily devotional", or "primarily political"; democratic, or authoritarian; pacific, or violent.

 The Islamic revival of the late 20th century, brought "re-Islamization", ranging from an increase in the number of Sharia-based legal statutes, attendees at Hajj, women wearing hijab, fundamentalist preachers and their influence, and terrorist attacks by radical Islamist groups.
 A feeling of a "growing universalistic Islamic identity" or transnational Islam among immigrants in non-Muslim countries (Note: described by the French Islam researchers Gilles Kepel and Olivier Roy) was also evident.

 Explanations for the revival include the perceived failure of secularism, in the form of Westernized ruling elites that were increasingly seen as authoritarian, ineffective and lacking cultural authenticity; the secular Arab nationalists whose governments were humiliatingly defeated in the Six-Day War with Israel; the fall of previously prosperous multi-confessional Lebanon into a destructive sectarian civil war; perceived successes of Islam included the surprising victory of Islamist forces against a well-armed and financed secular monarch in the 1979 Iranian Revolution; and hundreds of billions of dollars spent by Saudi Arabia and other gulf states around the Muslim world to encourage the following of stricter, more conservative strains of Islam.